 To effectively approximate the mean of a frequency distribution, consider the following tips and expert advice:

-• External Data: If possible, use external data or domain knowledge to estimate a reasonable midpoint for open-ended intervals.
-For example, if you have an interval like "100+", you might look at similar datasets to get an idea of the typical values in that range.
+- External Data: If possible, use external data or domain knowledge to estimate a reasonable midpoint for open-ended intervals.
+Take this: if you have an interval like "100+", you might look at similar datasets to get an idea of the typical values in that range.

-• Assumptions: If external data is not available, make a reasonable assumption about the distribution within the open-ended interval.
-For example, you could assume that the values are distributed similarly to the adjacent interval.
+- Assumptions: If external data is not available, make a reasonable assumption about the distribution within the open-ended interval.
+To give you an idea, you could assume that the values are distributed similarly to the adjacent interval.

 By following these tips and keeping the limitations in mind, you can effectively approximate the mean of a frequency distribution and gain valuable insights from grouped data.